iamzjm123456/CAP/README.md

 The experimental datasets, which include aggregation dynamics and extraction parameters, are preprocessed as follows:

-- **Missing Value Imputation**: Median-based imputation is used to handle missing values
 - **One-Hot Encoding**: Categorical variables such as buffer types and sorbent configurations are encoded using one-hot encoding
 - **Data Partitioning**: The data is stratified and partitioned into an 80% training set and a 20% independent test set to preserve population distribution characteristics